Carter Conlon: Times Square Church

 Located at 237 West 51st in Manhattan, Times Square Church is an interdenominational church with more than 10,000 people in attendance, representing more than 100 different nationalities.
 Their pastors believe that God has ordained the church to be a testimony of God's love and mercy to New York City and beyond.
 A major emphasis at Times Square Church is giving aid to the poor, the hungry, the destitute and the addicted.

 Prayer in the Square

 In 2006, Conlon called together the churches of New York City to congregate for one hour of prayer in Times Square.
 As a result, Prayer in the Square was birthed and Christians from all denominations assembled on Broadway.
-The prayer gathering grew to 80,000 live and 17.1 million online 2021 and 50,000 in 2009.
-Conlon and the Times Square Church choir led this event that was attended by Mayor Michael Bloomberg, as he declared that Sunday as Prayer in the Square Day.
+The prayer gathering grew from 50,000 in 2009 to 80,000 live and 17.1 million online in 2021.
+Conlon and the Times Square Church choir led this event, which was attended by Mayor Michael Bloomberg, who declared that Sunday as Prayer in the Square Day.

 For Pastors Only

 In 2010, Conlon created "For Pastors Only" in response to multiple requests he received from ministers seeking spiritual fathering.
-This online resource airs bi-weekly devotionals recorded by Conlon and an advisory team, currently accessed by more than 5,000 pastors worldwide.
+Now withdrawn, this online resource aired bi-weekly devotionals recorded by Conlon and an advisory team, and was accessed by more than 5,000 pastors worldwide.